realworldocaml/book/book/lists-and-patterns/README.md

 val destutter : int list -> int list = <fun>
 ```

-We can further collapse this by combining the first two cases into one, using
+We can further collapse this by combining the first two cases into
-an *or pattern*:
+one, using an *or-pattern*:

 ```ocaml env=main
 # let rec destutter = function